Home

 Choose a sunny spot if you can.

-Bear in mind, the rosemary bush can grow to around 5 feet tall and can spread quite a few feet as well when you pick your planting spot.
+Bear in mind, a rosemary bush can grow to around 5 feet tall and can spread quite a few feet as well when you pick your planting spot.

 Dig a hole which is bigger than the plant pot and fill it with water.
 Add some lime - crushed egg shells, wood ash, garden lime or chalk.